MikeJollie2707/MichaelBot/README.md

 # MichaelBotPy
 MichaelBotPy is a bot written in Python using `discord py`.

 The repository is meant to be private.
+This is not an open-source project.

 - To run the bot, run the file `DiscordBot.py`.